saraPetrini/basic-python/README.md

 ```

 Write a `while`-loop that asks the use if you should stop in each iteration, and make it stop if the user answers `'yes'`.
 Remember that you can tell Python to stop iterating with the keyword `break`.

-When you are done, you can check the test on your pull request (but mind you that it is only considering the program correct if it is getting *exactly* the same output, including spaces and newlines).

 ### Exercise